 The Broad Field Science major consists of 56 credits of science divided among the three major subcategories of science-physical science, earth science, and biology/environmental science.
 The student will concentrate in at least one of these areas.
 CUW currently offers concentrations in biology/environmental science (Option I) and physical science (Option II).
 A person with a broad field science license may teach any science class at the early adolescence-adolescence level, up through grade 10, and any basic science class in grades 11-12 that is not: A) part of the college preparatory sequence; B) an advance placement course; C) an elective course with more depth of content than basic courses.
 To teach a course under the criteria in A, B, or C (above), the teacher must have a concentration in that subject area.
-Students with a life science emphasis will have a minor which allows them to teach upper level courses in chemistry.
+Students with a life science emphasis will have a minor which allows them to teach upper level courses in biology, and students with a physical science emphasis will have a minor which allows them to teach upper level courses in chemistry.